Rosettea/Hilbish/README.md

 	</p>
 </div>

-Hilbish is a new, Unix-like shell which uses Lua as its configuration language.
+Hilbish is a Unix-y shell which uses Lua for scripting.
+Things like the prompt, general configuration and such are done with Lua.

-It's decently fast for interactive use and includes a bunch of utility functions and features to make your life in a terminal easier.
+For interactive use, it uses a library to run sh which works on all platforms Hilbish can be compiled for.
+It can also act as a Lua REPL if you want it to be.

 # Screenshots
 <div align="center">